faded53222/NSWord/README.md

     --genome Homo_sapiens.GRCh38.cdna.ncrna.fa \
     --scale-events > SGNex_Hct116_directRNA_replicate3_run4.eventalign.txt
 ```
+All data processing steps and code from this point onward are also contained in the ``ecode/data_process`` directory.

 The restriction files, which contain the sites to be extracted from the events results, are already included in this repository and can be obtained in ``process_sites.ipynb``.